Maintaining a car is a duty, one that requires timely service and a little prudence. But when it comes to keeping its shine new and glossy,

 The key to saving your car here is a prompt reaction.
 A long enough exposure of your vehicle to the brake fluid will require you to get a full rework of your car’s paint done.
 To avoid this costly and dangerous predicament, we advise you to wash off the fluid as quickly and as thoroughly as possible.
 A trip to a nearby car wash might also be a good idea.

-Bird poop, a common reason for paint damage, one that is faced most frequently by all of us and is arguably one of the most annoying causes of paint damage, due to the grossness it brings along with damage.
+Bird poop, is a common reason for paint damage, one that is faced most frequently by all of us, and is arguably one of the most annoying causes of paint damage, due to the grossness it brings along with damage.

 Aside from the general disgust, this fount of a cause for car paint damage brings routine harm and wanton vandalism to your paint job.
 Bird poop has an acidic nature that can burn through the upper coat of the paint.